umccr/htsget-rs/README.md

 The htsget protocol outlines how a htsget server should behave, and it is an effective way to fetch regions of large bioinformatics files.

 A htsget server responds to queries which ask for regions of bioinformatics files.
 It does this by returning an array of URL tickets, that the client must fetch and concatenate.
-This process is outlined in the diagram below:
+This process is outlined in the [diagram below][htsget-diagram]:

-![htsget-ticket][htsget-ticket]
+![htsget-diagram][htsget-diagram-png]

 htsget-rs implements this process as closely as possible, and aims to return byte ranges that are as small as possible.
 In htsget-rs the ticket server handled by [htsget-http-actix] or [htsget-http-lambda], and the data